-We are a group of PhD students from the University of Bath and the London School of Economics and Political Science (LSE) whose common research interests lie in aspects of money, security and social policy.
+We are a group of PhD students and early career researchers from universities across the UK whose common research interests lie in aspects of money, security and social policy.

 Eileen Alexander is in the third year of her PhD at the London School of Economics.
 Her research explores the significance of informal financial support among family members and friends on low incomes, and draws on a survey she conducted with 200 working age social housing tenants in 2014, and 50 in-depth follow-up interviews in 2016.
 Eileen is interested in using qualitative techniques that allow the participant to take control of the interview.
 Eileen is supervised by Professor Anne Power and Dr Kitty Stewart.
 Read more about her here.